m-doescode/openblocks/BUILD.md

     set CMAKE_PREFIX_PATH=C:\Qt\6.8.3\msvc2022_64

-Now, generate the build files with cmake via the vcpkg preset:
+Now, generate the build files:

-    cmake -Bbuild . --preset vcpkg
+    cmake -Bbuild .

-Then, finally, build in release mode\*:
+Then, finally build:

-    cmake --build build --config Release
+    cmake --build build

+> [!NOTE]
+> To build in release mode, add -DCMAKE_BUILD_TYPE=Release to the configure (first) command,
+> and add --config Release to the build (second) command

-The compiled binaries should then be placed in `./build/bin/` and should be ready for redistribution without any further work.
+The compiled binaries should then be located in `./build/bin/[Debug|Release]` and should be ready for redistribution without any further work.

 If any of the compilation steps fail, or the binaries fail to execute, please create an issue so that this can be corrected.

-\* Release mode is necessary as debug mode copies DLLs that are not linked to the output binary